clanfear/CSSS508/Lectures/Week8/CSSS508_week8_strings.md

 paste() practice
 ====================================================================================

-`sep` controls what happens when doing entry-wise squishing of vectors you give to `paste()`, while `collapse` controls if/how they go from a vector to a single string.
+`sep=` controls what happens when doing entry-wise squishing of vectors you give to `paste()`, while `collapse=` controls if/how they go from a vector to a single string.
 Here are some examples; make sure you understand how the arguments produce the results:

 ```r